Types of Diabetes

 Fulminant Type 1 Diabetes

 Fulminant type 1 diabetes is a subtype of type 1 diabetes characterized by extremely rapid onset and complete deficiency of insulin due to the destruction of pancreatic beta cells, more common in Asians.
 Autoimmunity may (or may not) play a role in fulminant type 1 diabetes, although this is under investigation (Oikawa and Shimada 2020; Wang et al. 2016).
 One study defines it as, "characterized by remarkably rapid and complete β-cell destruction.
 The established diagnostic criteria include the occurrence of diabetic ketosis soon after the onset of hyperglycemic symptoms, elevated plasma glucose with relatively low HbA1c at the first visit, and extremely low C-peptide."
 This study, however, describes a case where the patient recovered some beta cell function over time, taking a small amount of insulin.
 The authors point out that fulminant type 1 diabetes is heterogeneous (Kaneko et al. 2017), as is type 1 diabetes throughout Asia (Park et al. 2017).
 Glucagon levels are also lower in those with fulminant type 1 diabetes as compared to people with type 1 diabetes (Komada et al. 2018).
 Liu et al. (2018) present the diagnostic criteria for fulminant type 1 diabetes as agreed on by the Japanese Diabetes Association.
-One study notes that the process is so rapid that it may take only a few days, seldom longer than a week-- which could explain why some people have a relatively normal HbA1c but very high blood sugar levels (Keskin et al. 2018).
+Another study finds a new marker that could help distinguish it from type 1 (Yin et al. 2023).
+The development of fulminant type 1 is so rapid that it may take only a few days, seldom longer than a week-- which could explain why some people have a relatively normal HbA1c but very high blood sugar levels (Keskin et al. 2018).
 Since it is so fast-acting, there is a high risk of death and proper diagnosis is important (You et al. 2019).

 For more on fulminant type 1 diabetes, see the Oct.
 2020 issue of Diabetology International (vol. 11 issue 4) which contains numerous articles, as well as additional articles (e.g., Ying et al. 2021).